-While the preliminary data reported from our NKX101 and NKX019 Phase 1 clinical trials indicate that NK cell-based therapies may be better-tolerated as compared to T cell-based therapies due to biologic differences between these cell types, there can be no assurance that patients will not experience CRS, neurotoxicity, Graft-versus-host disease ("GvHD"), or other serious adverse events associated with our specific product candidates NKX101 or NKX019.
-NKX101 targets NKG2D ligands, which is not yet a well-characterized modality.
+While the interim data reported to date from our NKX019 and NKX101 Phase 1 clinical trials indicate that NK cell-based therapies may be better-tolerated as compared to T cell-based therapies due to biologic differences between these cell types, there can be no assurance that patients will not experience CRS, neurotoxicity, Graft-versus-host disease ("GvHD"), or other serious adverse events associated with our specific product candidates NKX019 and NKX101.
+For instance, NKX101 targets NKG2D ligands, which is not yet a well-characterized modality.
 NKG2D targets multiple ligands, and the extent and impact of ligand expression is currently not fully characterized.
 For example, there are risks that ligands may be expressed on either known or an as-yet-underappreciated population of healthy cells.
 Therefore, such cells may also be targeted by NKX101 and lead to adverse events of unknown frequency and severity as well as potentially decreased efficacy.
 Such adverse events may cause delays in completion of our clinical programs.